Anemic performance has hobbled Arm-based PCs. Arm CEO says that'll change with Apple's M1 showing what's possible

 -

-•readingApple M1 Macs will kick-start a new Arm-based PC era, Arm CEO says
+•readingApple M1 Macs are kick-starting a new Arm-based PC era.
+Arm's CEO is optimistic

 -

-•Jan 13A CNET panel: Searching for 5G solutions to the coronavirus mess
+•Jan 13Beyond the 5G hype: Searching for real solutions to the coronavirus mess

 -